nghfp9wa7bzq/ffhwacc/README.md

 This recreates the folder.
 Otherwise FF complains that it can't write to it...
 I have also set `gfx.webrender.all` to false in `about:config` in FF.
 With gartsize=1024 video playback seems normal.

+2025.03.07.
+Update:
+Now using Librewolf with same settings.
+`gfx.webrender.all` makes websites snappy, but causes random 'hangs' in video playback,
+where the sound goes on as normal, but the picture freezes for a moment.
+NOTE that there are no dropped frames being reported.

 ### Sources
 [archlinux wiki Hardware video acceleration](https://wiki.archlinux.org/title/Hardware_video_acceleration)